-This article is about relation between digital image size in pixels and photographic print size.
+This article is about the relation between a digital image size in pixels and the photographic print size.

-First calculator in this article recommends photographic print size for given digital image dimensions in pixels.
+The first calculator recommends the photographic print size for given digital image dimensions in pixels.

 Let's define the problem:

-We have digital image with known size in pixels, for example, 3264 x 2448 pixels, and the set of standard photo print sizes used by photographic printing services.
-Photo print size name defines linear dimensions of photo print.
-For example, 4''x6'' or 4R photo print size means that photo print has 102x152 millimeters dimensions.
+We have a digital image with the known size in pixels, for example 3264 x 2448, and we also have a known set of standard photo print sizes used by photographic printing services.
+The photo print size name defines the linear dimensions of a photo print – for example, 4''x6'' or 4R photo print size means that the photo print has 102x152 millimeters dimensions.

-We need to choose maximum photo print size which allows us to print digital image without quality loss.
+We want to choose the maximum photo print size that allows us to print the digital image without quality loss.

 I've created the handbook Standard photographic print sizes for defining standard photo print sizes, which can be edited to provide missed sizes.

-The only special knowledge we needed to solve the problem is about quality.
-It can be easily found on the web.
-Photographic quality (at an arm's length viewing distance) requires that print resolution should be not less than 300 DPI (dots per inch) or, the same, 300 PPI (pixels per inch).
-Still acceptable quality requires that print resolution should be not less than 150 DPI.
-Everything else is simple math.
+The only special knowledge we needed to solve the problem was about quality, which was easily found on the web.
+Photographic quality (at an arm's length viewing distance) requires that the print resolution should be no less than 300 DPI (dots per inch), which can also be written as 300 PPI (pixels per inch).
+A still-acceptable quality requires that the print resolution should be no less than 150 DPI.
+Armed with this knowledge, everything else is simple math.

 Look at the picture below

 Each photo print size is converted to pixels, assuming that 1 inch holds 300 (150) pixels.
-The obtained size in pixels (taking into account aspect ratio, more on this below) is compared to digital image size.
-If print size in pixels is greater than digital image size (see picture, print size on the right), then it does not fit, since we have to enlarge the image and get resolution worse than 300 DPI.
-If print size in pixels is less than digital image size (see picture, print size on the left), then it does fit, since we have to shrink the image and get resolution better than 300 DPI.
+The obtained size in pixels (taking into account the aspect ratio, more on this below) is compared to the digital image size.
+If the print size in pixels is greater than the digital image size (see picture, print size on the right), then it will not fit, since we would have to enlarge the image and the resulting resolution would be worse than 300 DPI.
+If the print size in pixels is less than the digital image size (see picture, print size on the left), then it would fit, since we have to shrink the image and would obtain a resolution better than 300 DPI.

-The calculator chooses print size with maximum linear dimension, which does still fit.
-(Smaller size won't be a problem since we can print with resolution up to 1200 DPI.)
+The calculator chooses the print size with the maximum linear dimension that will fit.
+(A smaller size isn't a problem since we can print with resolution up to 1200 DPI.)

-We have photo print with known dimensions in centimeters, printed from digital image with known dimensions in pixels.
-Usually, the aspect ratio of printed image is not the same as aspect ratio of digital image.
+We have a photo print with known dimensions in centimeters, printed from a digital image with known dimensions in pixels.
+Usually, the aspect ratio of a printed image is not the same as the aspect ratio of digital image.
 The image is scaled during printing, but its aspect ratio remains constant.
 This leads to unwanted effects.